CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/ServerDiagnosticStatus.md

 `func (o *ServerDiagnosticStatus) UnsetResult()`

 UnsetResult ensures that no value is present for Result, not even an explicit nil
+### GetSdCardDownloadError

+`func (o *ServerDiagnosticStatus) GetSdCardDownloadError() string`

+GetSdCardDownloadError returns the SdCardDownloadError field if non-nil, zero value otherwise.

+### GetSdCardDownloadErrorOk

+`func (o *ServerDiagnosticStatus) GetSdCardDownloadErrorOk() (*string, bool)`

+GetSdCardDownloadErrorOk returns a tuple with the SdCardDownloadError field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSdCardDownloadError

+`func (o *ServerDiagnosticStatus) SetSdCardDownloadError(v string)`

+SetSdCardDownloadError sets SdCardDownloadError field to given value.

+### HasSdCardDownloadError

+`func (o *ServerDiagnosticStatus) HasSdCardDownloadError() bool`

+HasSdCardDownloadError returns a boolean if a field has been set.

 ### GetDiagnostics

 `func (o *ServerDiagnosticStatus) GetDiagnostics() ServerDiagnosticsRelationship`